scrontab. Use scrontab when you need cron-style automation that integrates with Slurm’s scheduler, resource allocation, and accounting.

 - Options set using

-#SCRONwill be reset after eachscrontabentry. - The entered times specify when a job becomes eligible to run.
-The actual execution time is dependent on Slurm’s scheduler and resource availability.
+#SCRONare reset after eachscrontabentry. - The entered times specify when a job becomes eligible to run.
+The actual execution time depends on Slurm’s scheduler and resource availability.

 #SCRONdirectives configure the Slurm job when it is submitted.
 Thus, Slurm is likely to ignore#SBATCHdirectives within the script itself.- When

 scrontabjobs are canceled, their future executions are also canceled.
-When an entirescrontabfile is deleted usingscrontab -r, running jobs which were defined in that file will complete but will not be rescheduled afterwards. scrontabjobs retain theirJobIDacross executions.
-If a job is still running when its next scheduled time arrives, new instances will not be created.- Jobs can be rescheduled based on the times specified in the
+When you delete an entirescrontabfile usingscrontab -r, running jobs defined in that file complete but aren’t rescheduled afterward. scrontabjobs retain theirJobIDacross executions.
+If a job is still running when its next scheduled time arrives, new instances aren’t created.- Jobs can be rescheduled based on the times specified in the

 scrontabis relative to the Slurm controller’s timezone, not your local time.